Seahawks vs. Patriots odds, picks: Experts reveals exact score predictions for the Big Game

 All eyes will be on Levi's Stadium in Santa Clara, Calif., when the New England Patriots take on the Seattle Seahawks in the Big Game.
 It's an unlikely matchup after the Patriots came into the season off back-to-back 4-13 seasons and hadn't been to the NFL playoffs since the 2021 season.
 Seattle hadn't been to the playoffs since the 2022 season, but made huge strides in the second season under head coach Mike Macdonald and quarterback Sam Darnold, a free-agent acquisition.

 Kickoff is at 6:30 p.m.
 ET on Sunday, Feb.
 8. The latest Seahawks vs. Patriots odds from DraftKings Sportsbook list Seattle as the 4.5-point favorite, with the over/under at 45.5 points.
 The Seahawks are -238 money line favorites (risk $238 to win $100), while the Patriots are +195 underdogs.
+Seahawks quarterback Sam Darnold is +115 (risk $100 to win $115) to win MVP, while Drake Maye sits second at +240.
 SportsLine's NFL experts teamed up to give exact score projections for the Big Game, and while they're unanimously backing the Seahawks to win, their score predictions lead to some different spread and total picks.

 The team of NFL betting experts includes R.J.
 White, who is SportsLine's all-time No. 1 NFL spread expert and Larry Hartstein, who enters the game on a 43-33 run on NFL ATS picks (+596).
 Other NFL betting experts featured include Alex 'PropStarz' Selesnick, who is on a 62-44 (+916) roll on NFL player props and Jeff Hochman, who is 83-66-3 (plus +1217) over the past four NFL seasons.